Other Pregnancy FAQs

 More recent guidance from the American College of Obstetricians and Gynecologists largely agrees with these general recommendations, but recognizes that women may vary in how much weight they need to gain to have a healthy infant.
 Women who are overweight or obese and pregnant should discuss their weight gain needs with their doctor.3

 It's important for women to discuss with their health care provider how to maintain a healthy weight during pregnancy, as being overweight or obese can affect pregnancy outcomes and the long-term health of the mother and infant.
-An NICHD study found that women who were obese before pregnancy were more likely to have infants born with congenital malformations such as heart problems and neural tube defects.4
+An NICHD study found that women who had obesity before pregnancy were more likely to have infants born with congenital malformations such as heart problems and neural tube defects.4

 Research is starting to improve our understanding of obesity in the United States and how obesity affects short- and long-term health.
 Even young children are at risk for becoming obese, making them vulnerable to diabetes, heart disease, and other conditions throughout their lives.